 • Representing beneficiaries who had appointed professional trustees in Guernsey as the trustees of their assets (including their private jet).
 The claim was for substantial sums on a failed aircraft transaction and involved issues of Guernsey and BVI law.
 The case settled shortly before a hearing in the Privy Council.

-• Advising an individual on various contentious trust issues connected with her position as a discretionary beneficiary of Liechtenstein family trusts which hold assets valued in the billions of pounds.
+• Advising a discretionary beneficiary on contentious trust issues connected to Liechtenstein family trusts which hold assets valued in the billions of pounds.

 If you require assistance, please contact us or request a call from one of our lawyers.